HulkMaker/tensorflow-keras-yolov3/README.md

 ---
 ### Some issues to know

-1. The test environment is
-    - Python 3.5.2
-    - Keras 2.1.5
-    - tensorflow 1.6.0

-2. Default anchors are used.
+1. Default anchors are used.
 If you use your own anchors, probably some changes are needed.

-3. The inference result is not totally the same as Darknet but the difference is small.
+2. The inference result is not totally the same as Darknet but the difference is small.

-4. The speed is slower than Darknet.
+3. The speed is slower than Darknet.
 Replacing PIL with opencv may help a little.

-5. Always load pretrained weights and freeze layers in the first stage of training.
+4. Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.

-6. The training strategy is for reference only.
-Adjust it according to your dataset and your goal.
-And add further strategy if needed.

-7. For speeding up the training process with frozen layers train_bottleneck.py can be used.
-It will compute the bottleneck features of the frozen model first and then only trains the last layers.
-This makes training on CPU possible in a reasonable time.
-See [this](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for more information on bottleneck features.

 ---
 ### Calcualte mAP on cocoapi
+1. pip install cython
+2. sudo rm -rf cocoapi && git clone https://github.com/cocodataset/cocoapi && cd cocoapi/PythonAPI && make && cd ../.. && cp -r cocoapi/PythonAPI/pycocotools tensorflow-keras-yolov3
+cd tensorflow-keras-yolov3

-Use `python yolo_valid.py` to test the official YOLOv3 weights.
+3. Use `python yolo_valid.py` to test the official YOLOv3 weights.
 # tensorflow-keras-yolov3